Traffic lights and signals are there to protect drivers and pedestrians. When they are ignored the results can be

 When you are heading towards an intersection and see a yellow light, that serves as a warning of the red light coming soon.
 The law indicates that in these situations, you are allowed to enter the intersection as long as the light is still yellow.
 One thing to note, though, is that last second entries are often both unsafe and misinterpreted by police officers.
 For these reasons, you should always lean towards stopping over driving through a yellow light.

 Red Light Cameras

 As you drive through St. Louis, you may come to an intersection that has a red light camera.
 Not only will you see the camera, but there will also be a sign that says something like “photo enforced.”
 Though these devices and signs may still be up, the cameras themselves may not be functional.
 This is because Missouri supreme court deemed them unconstitutional because they cannot confirm the identity of the driver solely based on the vehicle they are driving.

 No matter who you are, brushing up on traffic laws is always a smart decision.
 When you do, you increase your odds of staying safe.
 Unfortunately, crashes are sometimes inevitable.
 If you suffer a collision, you can always call a St. Louis car accident lawyer for assistance.

 Red Light Car Accident

 Traffic lights and signals are there to protect drivers, pedestrians and bicyclists.
 When these signals are ignored, for whatever reason, the results can be catastrophic.
 Any driver that runs a red light and causes an accident should be held responsible for their actions.

 If you or a loved one have been injured due to another driver running a red light, contact The Hoffmann Law Firm L.L.C. today.
-We are dedicated to getting the maximum compensation for injury victims in Missouri and Illinois.
+We are dedicated to getting the maximum compensation for injury victims in Saint Louis.
 After a serious injury or the loss of a loved one in a car, truck or motorcycle accident, you need to know that someone is on your side, protecting your rights and presenting an effective case to the insurance company.